Lostmyname/lmn-gulp-tasks/README.md

 ### auto-reload

-When you run this task, it will watch the gulpfile for changes and restart gulp when a change is made.
-In addition, there is an `addArgs` option which will add an argument to the gulp call on every run that isn't the first one: useful if you only want BrowserSync to open a browser on the first run, for example.
+When you run this task, it will watch the gulpfile for changes and restart Gulp when a change is made.
+In addition, there is an `addArgs` option which will add an argument to the Gulp call on every run that isn't the first one: useful if you only want BrowserSync to open a browser on the first run, for example.